inform880/miafallon.dev/content/posts/quick-lookup-media-tools.md

   - streaming
   - diy
 ---
-This is a quick reference for those new to do it yourself streaming tools.
+This is a quick reference for those new to do it yourself media and streaming tools.
 I try to link to resources for each one (including any of my own posts) with a short description and what platforms it can run on, and organize it by category as best as I can.

 **live document, will be updated over time**